 Many people who have DPD struggled with separation anxiety as children.
-Separation anxiety is when a child experiences distress when left without a parent nearby.
-In such a case a child will become afraid and act out until the parent returns.
-Many adults with DPD have suffered from separation anxiety as children.
+Separation anxiety is when a child is distressed when left without a parent nearby.
+A child with separation anxiety will become afraid when left alone, and act out until the parent returns.
+Many adults with DPD suffered from separation anxiety as children.

-Because it is unclear how people develop DPD there is no definitive way to prevent onset.
+Because it is unclear how people develop DPD there is no definitive way to prevent it from developing.
 What we do know about DPD are the major symptoms:

 - Low self-esteem